Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 As the calamity showed no signs of abating, weather forecasts suggested it could still get worse.

-The state's Guaiba River, which runs through Porto Alegre, remained at historic levels Tuesday.
+The state's Guaiba River, which runs through Porto Alegre, remained at historic high levels Tuesday, and officials said five dams were at risk of rupturing.

 According to weather agency MetSul, the flooding has "changed the map of the metropolitan region" of Porto Alegre.